rollingedit/YouTube-Album-Splitter/README.md

 Artist - Album
 ```

 The dash can be a normal hyphen, en dash, or em dash.
-The tool also strips common extra upload text — things like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, and trailing years.
+The tool also strips common extra upload text, things like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, and trailing years.
 For example, this title:

 ```text
 Example Artist - Example Album (Instrumental) - Full Album 2024